Explore this course:

 Statistics with Medical Applications

-Learn how to apply advanced statistical techniques in medicine and healthcare, from epidemiology to clinical trials.
+Develop your understanding of the advanced statistical techniques used in medicine and healthcare, from epidemiology to clinical trials.

 Woman looking through Statistics books